nzakas/understandinges6/manuscript/11-Promises.md

 });
 ```

-This example is similar to the last except that `Promise.reject()` is used on `thenable`.
+This example is similar to the last except that `thenable` is rejected.
 When `thenable.then()` executes, a new promise is created in the rejected state with a value of 42.
 That value is then passed to the rejection handler for `p1`.

 `Promise.resolve()` and `Promise.reject()` work like this to allow you to easily work with non-promise thenables.
 A lot of libraries used thenables prior to promises being introduced in ECMAScript 6, so the ability to convert thenables into formal promises is important for backwards-compatibility with previously existing libraries.
 When you're unsure if an object is a promise, passing the object through `Promise.resolve()` or `Promise.reject()` (depending on your anticipated result) is the best way to find out because promises just pass through unchanged.